 Together we can restore our faith in each other, and model a higher calling for our children.

 Have you ever been on the receiving end of a kind gesture from a stranger?
 It brings a smile to your face and a warm feeling, doesn’t it?

 I have put together a list of 25 small acts of kindness to inspire us and to share with others because #KindnessMatters!
 I would love to include your ideas in a future update.

 1. Write a note or an email to someone’s supervisor when you have something positive to say.
 Take a minute and fill out a survey praising a store employee who is doing a good job.
-You can also post it on the company Facebook page or send a tweet.
+You can also post it on the company’s Facebook page or send a tweet.
 This could be more valuable than a tip to that employee!

 2. Along with your tip, write a thank you note to your server on the restaurant check.

 3. Keep a pad of sticky notes in your car and leave an encouraging note for someone who crosses your path today.
 I recently saw a young mom trying to juggle groceries and small children.
 As she entered the store, I left an anonymous note on her windshield that said ” you are doing a great job!
 I remember these challenging days.
 Keep the faith and don’t blink!”